ExgnosisClasses/JavaWeek1/Labs/Lab 4-1 Arrays/Lab 4-1 Arrays.md

 }
 ```

-## Part Three Arrays of Objects
+## Part 3: Arrays of Objects

 Create a `Coder` class under your `Runner` class.
 Make sure it is not `public` since you don't want to have to create a new file.
-A coder has a name which is assigned by the constructor and a `getName()` method.
+- A coder has a name which is assigned by the constructor and a `getName()` method.
+- We will cover in detail what you are doing in the OOP module.

 ```java
 class Coder {